Easy Steps To Install OpenJDK 17 on Debian 11

-In this article, you will learn to download Java JDK 17 and configure your environment path on Debian 11, and test your Java 17 installation by creating a sample project.
+In this article on the Orcacore website, you will learn Java 17 Download, configure the environment path on Debian 11, and test your Java 17 installation by creating a sample project.

 Note: We have other guides that include the Java installation on different OS which are as follows: